brikis98/yevgeniy-brikman-homepage/_posts/2016-10-10-terraform-tips-tricks-loops-if-statements-and-gotchas.md

 {% include figure.html path=page.thumbnail_path caption=page.title url=page.external_url %}

 In this part, we are going to expand your Terraform toolbox with some more advanced tips & tricks, such as how to do loops and if-statements.
-We'll also discuss some of Terraform's weaknesses so you can avoid the most common gotchas.
+We'll also discuss some of Terraform's weaknesses, so you can avoid the most common gotchas.